gsa-oes/office-of-evaluation-sciences/_projects/results/2302-abstract.md

 <b>Meta-analysis:</b> To be included in the meta-analysis, studies were required to measure treatments and outcomes at the household level; to report an effect size, a sample size, and a measure of variance; and to estimate effects in comparison with a control group that did not receive any intervention as a result of the study.
 Twenty seven of the studies identified in the systematic review qualified for inclusion in the meta-analysis, covering 58 treatment arms; 22 were unpublished.
 The goals of the statistical models used in the meta-analysis were to estimate an average effect of interventions, and to explore differences in effects across intervention types and other study characteristics.

 ## Results
-On average, the rate of enrollment was close to one percentage point higher for those who received an intervention (0.009, p<0.001; 95% CI [0.006, 0.012]), a 24 percent increase relative to the control group.
+On average, the rate of enrollment was close to one percentage point higher for those who received an intervention (0.009, p<0.001; 95% CI [0.006, 0.012]), a 24% increase relative to the control group.
 The average base rate of enrollment in control groups, weighted by control group sample size, was 3.7%.

 Interventions providing enrollment support tended to be more effective than those providing information alone.
 Support-based interventions increased enrollment by 2 percentage points (0.020, p=0.004; 95% CI [0.010, 0.030]), while information-based interventions increased enrollment by 0.6 percentage points (0.006, p<0.001; 95% CI [0.004, 0.008]).